This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 - Day 9: Explore Cartagena

-If you've more days then you can include Salento (part of coffee triangle region) and Cali (hub for salsa dancing).
+If you've more days for travel, then include Salento (part of coffee triangle region) and/or Cali (hub for salsa dancing).

 Day 1: Arrive In Bogotá

-After a long flight to Bogotá, it would be best to relax in your hotel and recover from the jet lag.
+After a long flight to reach Bogotá, it would be best to unwind at your hotel and recuperate.
 Bogotá is the capital and largest city of Colombia.
+Since Bogotá is situated at about 2,640 meters (8,660 feet) above sea level, take it slow on your first day to help your body adjust to the elevation.

 Day 2: Explore Bogotá